xorinzor/shoutzor-pagekit/xorinzor/shoutzor/README.md

 - Have the admin panel use the JS API
 - Implement Youtube video search & request functionality
 - Check if Media is still on STATUS_PROCESSING after > 15 minutes after uploading (this would safely indicate something has gone wrong)
-- Add Queue list with prediction when a song is going to play based on when the current song started playing